 The nationality of the person in question is crucial for the procedure.
 It is thus important whether he or she is a citizen of the European Economic Area (EEA), including the European Union, Liechtenstein, Norway, Iceland or Switzerland.

 If you are not a citizen of EEA countries or Switzerland, you must get a long-term visa through the French Embassy in your home country before applying for a Monaco resident permit.
 EEA and Swiss nationals do not need a long-term French visa and therefore can apply for a Monaco permit directly in the Principality.

 To get a resident permit, you need to refer to the Monegasque law enforcement bodies (Surêté Publique).
 Come to the police station with your passport and ask for an appointment (usually given within a month).
 You will get a list of necessary documents and a form to fill in.

-In most cases, a long-term visa or a resident permit in Monaco requires a proof of your identity, an address and a sufficient income to support you while staying in the Principality.
-You will also need a certificate of good conduct and a proof you are not declared bankrupt.
+In most cases, a long-term visa or a residence permit in Monaco requires proof of your identity, an address and a sufficient income to support you while staying in the Principality.
+You will also need a certificate of good conduct and proof you are not declared bankrupt.

 Starting a business in Monaco

 The Monegasque authorities really encourage new businesses, supporting the reputation of the Principality as an economic centre.